-We understand that as soon as you discover that you are about to become the parent to your own bundle of joy, you would go to any extent to protect the little one from any kind of harm!
+We understand that as soon as you discover that you are about to become parents to your own bundle of joy, you would go to any extent to protect the little one from any kind of harm!
 This protection also extends to any kind of harm that might befall your baby inside the womb itself!

-Only recently has it been discovered that (thanks to the wonderful advancement in technology taking place every day) the possibility of screening unborn babies to detect autism is a real thing.
-It has been observed that higher amount of testosterone present in the amniotic fluid in a pregnant woman might be correlated to the development of autistic traits in an unborn child.
+Only recently has it been discovered that thanks to the wonderful advancement in technology taking place everyday, the possibility of screening unborn babies to detect autism is a real thing.
+It has been observed that higher amount of testosterone present in the amniotic fluid in a pregnant woman, might be correlated to the development of autistic traits in an unborn child.